Honorary Order of the Yellow Star: Classes

-The president of Suriname as Grand Master wears the collar of the order.
+The president of Suriname as Grand Master wears the Grand Order Chain (Groot Ordeketen) of the order.
+In addition, select foreign heads of state may be honoured with the Grand Order Chain.

 Insignia

-The Collar of the Order is in gold, with alternating the "Sen" (S-shaped monogram) and gold stars as facets, connected with small chains.
+The Collar of the Order, formally the Grand Order Chain, is in gold, with alternating the "Sen" (S-shaped monogram) and gold stars as facets, connected with small chains.
 The whole chain rests on a folded Ribbon of the order that culminates in two bows.
 The bows are worn on the shoulders.

 The Badge of the order exists of a gold gilt five-pointed star each topped with a small ball, and gold gilt rays between the arms, resulting in a badge with the shape of a pentagon.
-The central disk shows the yellow star of the Flag and Coat of arms of Suriname on white enamel, surrounded by a black enamel and gold edged ring displaying the motto in yellow (also from the Surinamese Coat of arms): JUSTITIA - PIETAS - FIDES ("Justice - Piety - Fidelity").
+The central disk shows the yellow star of the flag and coat of arms of Suriname on white enamel, surrounded by a black enamel and gold edged ring displaying the motto in yellow (also from the Surinamese coat of arms): JUSTITIA - PIETAS - FIDES ("Justice - Piety - Fidelity").

 The Star of the Order is an eight-pointed gold gilt star with straight rays.
 The central disc is the same as that of the badge.

 The Medal is round, with a gold and silver version.
 It shows the five-pointed star and a surrounding circlet with the motto of the order.

 The Ribbon of the order is red with white stripes at the edges.